thinhcse/stock-price-forecasting/README.md

    python data_crawler.py
    cd ..
    ```
-   It needs time to download on the data.
+   It needs time to download all the data.
 When finish, a successful message will be displayed.
 4. Run the pretrained forecaster:
    ```
    python main.py